ppy/osu-wiki/wiki/Tournaments/oPHN/2022_mania/en.md

 With the exception of warm-ups, all songs played in a given round must match those that are selectable in the corresponding mappool.
 Similar to the qualification stage, mods that are allowed to be used in matches, if the player opts to use them, are Hidden, Flashlight, Fade In, Mirror, and No Fail.

-Players are to ban one (1) map within the map pool that they are playing for the given round.
+Players are to ban one (1) map within the mappool that they are playing for the given round.

-Players are to protect one (1) map from being banned within the map pool that they are playing for the given round.
+Players are to protect one (1) map from being banned within the mappool that they are playing for the given round.

 Players will be instructed to do a !roll command by the referee that is overseeing the match; the winning (higher) roll picks the first protected map, the losing (lower) roll picks the second protected map and the first ban, finally the winning roll picks the second ban and the first song of the match.
 In the event that both players get the same roll, they will have to continue doing the !roll command until the tie is broken.

 After the bans and rolls have concluded, the player with the winning roll instructs the referee of their song selection, and the referee will switch to that song.
-After that song concludes, the other player will pick a song, and this process will continue until one of the two conditions is satisfied:
+After that song concludes, the other player will pick a song, and this process will continue until one of two conditions is satisfied:

 - One player has achieved enough wins in such a way that the other player cannot successfully win the round.
   - The winning player moves onto the next match.
   - During the Group Stage, the losing player will be directed by the stipulations outlined in Section 1.5 of this ruleset.
 - Both players are at match point at the same time.
   - Both players will play the song designated as the tiebreaker.
-  - The winner of the tiebreaker will progress to the next match of the tournament, while the loser will be eliminated or sent to the losers bracket, depending on the position of the tournament.
+  - The winner of the tiebreaker will progress to the next match of the tournament, while the loser will be eliminated or sent to the losers bracket, depending on the position of the player in the tournament.

 Players will have 2 minutes to pick a map and 2 minutes to get ready.
-Players also allowed to pick their opponent's protect.
+Players are allowed to pick their opponent's protect.

 - In case a player takes more than 2 minutes to pick a map, they will receive a warning from the referee, on subsequent occurrences the referee will pick a random map available to pick from the mappool using !roll X, where X is the number of available maps to pick in the mappool.
-- Each player is entitled to an optional (not required to be used) time out of two minutes when its their turn to pick.
-This time out period will only be allowed once per player per match.
+- Each player is entitled to an optional (not required to be used) timeout of two minutes when it's their turn to pick.
+This timeout period will only be allowed once per player per match.
-- In case the scores are tied on a pick, the pick is considered nullified and must be played again until a scores are not tied at the end of the chart.
+- In case the scores are tied on a pick, the pick is considered nullified and must be replayed until the scores are not tied at the end of the chart.

 #### Disconnections

-Maps with a player disconnection that occurs within the first 30 seconds, or 25% of the song (whichever comes first) will be nullified and re-attempted.
+Maps with a player disconnection that occurs within the first 30 seconds, or 25% of the song (whichever comes first) will be nullified and replayed.

-Matches will have a two disconnection limit -- upon the third disconnection, a point will be handed immediately to the player still active in the multiplayer room.
+Matches will have a two disconnection limit; on the third disconnection, a point will be handed immediately to the player still active in the multiplayer room.

 A two minute timer will be placed on a disconnected player when the song played has concluded.
 When this timer hits 0, the 10 minute grace period mentioned in Section 2.1 (Protocol) will be (re)activated.
 If the grace period timer hits 0, the match is forfeited, and the other remaining player will be declared the winner.